TrellixVulnTeam/favor_GI5G/README.md

  - In a perfect world, our methods to update contacts would properly adjust the state of the contacts and their held addresses instead of just marking the list as needing to be refreshed.
 This will take a little bit of work to do elegantly though - additions must create a new contact with an address _and_ ensure no other contacts have that address, and of course updates just to address linkages must do something similar.
 Deletions should be relatively simple.
- - When account managers fail to save their held messages, they can end up with state that's potentially inconsistent - it might be wise to look at this and consider situations in which it makes the most sense to reload an account manager from its database JSON after a save failure.
-Of course this would have to come hand in hand with higher tolerance for possible insertion failures due to duplicates, otherwise we can end up with an account manager that reloads itself forever trying to save a message with a given ID.

 Presentation Principles
 ==